ramesaliyev/agnostic/README.md

 # Provider Agnostic Scalable Server Environment Setup

+> Unfortunately I couldn't find time to complete this walkthrough.
+But it still can be valuable.

 What a long name. 😵

 This documentation is for creating scalable server environment.
 The main goal is not using anything provider-specific such as managed services etc. Reason of this is to stay provider agnostic and cheap.
 This may not be best for production but good for learning. 👍🏿